 glossary

-Governance GlossaryPublished: May 5, 2025
+Governance GlossaryPublished: May 5, 2025 Last Reviewed: March 16, 2026

 Designed to equip you with practical knowledge and tools to confidently navigate the complexities of risk at the board level.

-How to Write a Risk Statement
+How to write a risk statement

-“The key to writing a good risk statement is having a foundational understanding of risk components and their interrelationships,” says CPA Benjamin Power.
+“The key to writing a good risk statement is having a foundational understanding of risk components and their interrelationships,” says Benjamin Power, CISA, CPA.
 Risk statements have three components: the risk event, the risk cause, and the risk impact.
 A risk event is a situation that could create an issue for the organisation.
 The risk cause is the reason the risk event may happen, for example, a loss of financial resources or human error.
 Risk impact is the effect a risk can have on operations if they happen.
 An example might be a fine or damaged reputation.

 A risk statement should describe a specific threat or opportunity and its consequence on the organisation.
 In some cases, the driver (reason) for the threat or opportunity can be included in the language.
 When crafting a risk statement, be clear and concise, and make sure the three key elements have been well defined: event, impact, and driver.
 Here are examples of how to write a risk statement for a threat vs an opportunity.